CEO, ARTISTIC DIRECTOR AND FOUNDER OF STUDENTSLIVE GLOBAL ARTS EDUCATION ORGANIZATION AND PASSPORT TO BROADWAY INTERNATIONAL

-Amy Weinstein is the President, CEO and Founder of StudentsLive, A Global Broadway Education Company for the past 14 years and more recently Artistic Director of our Sister Company, Passport to Broadway International.
-Starting literally with just an idea, StudentsLive grew into one of the world’s most significant theater education programs with an annual budget of over 1 million dollars and annual international programs engaging groups from Brazil, South Korea, Italy, China, Guatemala and Japan.
-After 15 years of growth, it now boasts partnerships with virtually every single hit Broadway show, endorsements from America’s political, cultural, and artistic leaders, alliances with foreign governments and arts education programs, and a proven track record of financial sustainability.
-Most importantly, tens of thousands of young people across the globe have been touched by StudentsLive programs – the ultimate measure of success.
+Amy Weinstein is the CEO and Founder of StudentsLive, A Global Broadway Education Company for the past 18 years and more recently Artistic Director of Sister Company, Passport to Broadway International.
+Starting literally with just an idea, StudentsLive grew into one of the world’s most significant theater education programs attracting over 250,000 students worldwidewith an annual budget of over 1 million dollars and annual international programs engaging organizations from Brazil, South Korea, Italy, China, Guatemala and Japan.
+After 18 years of growth, it now boasts partnerships with virtually every single hit Broadway show, endorsements from America’s political, cultural, and artistic leaders, alliances with foreign governments and arts education programs, and a proven track record of financial sustainability.
+Most importantly, tens of thousands of young people and lifelong learners across the globe have been touched by StudentsLive programs – the ultimate measure of success.

-Amy Weinstein has been developing, creating, marketing and producing education programs in partnership with some of the finest Broadway Artists and Creative teams since 1998.
-A leader and pioneer in curriculum based standards and exciting and educational custom designed workshops and presentations, she has been recognized as a cutting edge and highly effective creative presence within public and private schools nationwide.
-She has been dedicated to arts and education for the past twenty years.
+Amy Weinstein has been developing, creating, marketing and producing education programs in partnership with some of the finest Broadway Artists, Producers and Creative Teams since 1990.
+A leader and pioneer in curriculum based standards and exciting and educational custom designed workshops and presentations, she has been recognized as a cutting edge and highly effective creative presence within public and private schools, colleges, universities and organizations nationwide.
+She has been dedicated to arts and education for the past thirty years.
 Graduating from New York University with a degree in theater and communication, she began her work early on as a theatrical talent agent and casting director in Hollywood.
 Due to her expertise and comprehensive focus on education, she was asked to teach acting to at-risk teenagers with Jean Stapleton's foundation, The Academy of Performing and Visual Arts in East Los Angeles.

-With NAT for seven years, Ms. Weinstein created study guides and workshops in conjunction with NAT's Broadway shows for 46 New York City Public Schools specially selected to receive, free of cost, NAT's education programs and to experience the classics on Broadway.
+With NAT for eight years, Ms. Weinstein created study guides, workshops and led professional development training for Applied Theater majors in conjunction with NAT's Broadway shows for 46 New York City Public Schools specially selected to receive, free of cost, NAT's education programs and to experience the classics on Broadway.
 Recent shows included, The Resistible Rise of Arturo Ui, starring Al Pacino Judgment at Nuremberg, starring Maximillian Schell, The Gin Game, starring Charles Durning and Julie Harris and Night Must Fallstarring Matthew Broderick.
-She hired, trained and developed programs with and for experienced teaching artists and professionals in the theater, education and film communities and built bridges for students in New York to experience the comprehensive, interdisciplinary, social, cultural, political and personal values of theater.
+She hired, trained and developed programs with and for experienced teaching artists and professionals in the theater, education and film communities and built bridges for students in underserved New York to experience the comprehensive, interdisciplinary, social, cultural, political and personal values of theater.

-She currently works as a writer, director and producer both On and Off-Broadway and created StudentsLive Inc. for the sole purpose of facilitating the large demand for her programs and services.
+She currently works full time overseeing both StudentsLive and Passport to Broadway wearing multiple hats as Producer, Director and CEO travelling internationally with her creative teams sto ensure the workshops reflect the finest standards and vision from the top down.
+She also continues writing, directing and producing both On and Off-Broadway and created StudentsLive Inc. for the sole purpose of facilitating the large demand for her programs and services.
 Her talented staff consists of two or three program directors, college and high school interns, and a large cadre of volunteers in the theater communities.
-She has designed implemented, supervised and trained teachers and artists in educational programming curricula worldwide from theatre and dance academy students in Rimini Italy, to elementary school theatre curricula programs in the Bronx, New York. to International Broadway Theater Summer Camps for international students and families traveling to the United States.
+She has designed implemented, supervised and trained teachers and artists in educational programming curricula worldwide from theatre and dance academy students in Rimini Italy, to elementary school theatre curricula programs in the Bronx, New York. to MFA students and teachers here in New York and San Diego to International Broadway Theater Summer Camps for international students and families both outbound and inbound traveling to the United States.
 Her programs have gained national print and electronic press attention including Court TV, CNN, The New York Times, ABC, NBC, CBS and various local media outlets for their educational, entertaining and artistic value.
-Her excellent relationship with leaders in the cultural, social and political communities has helped tie the Broadway community into new audiences and inspire a greater understanding of the importance of theater arts in young people's lives.
+Her excellent relationship with leaders in the cultural, social and political communities has helped tie the Broadway community into new audiences, greater revenue and inspire a greater understanding of the importance of theater arts in young people's lives.